 Company culture is not something that flows from top to bottom, it’s something better perceived in circular motion, where all employees of a company have the ability to recommend, participate and develop all aspects of their said culture.
 We want employees to be active participants or active curators of their culture.
 What we eventually want to have is employees coming to our platform to create, share, and collaborate, not just to consume virtual experiences determined by those running culture programs.

-Eventually we want to have Thriver as the ultimate culture platform for companies.
+Eventually we want to have Thriver as the ultimate culture platform for companies who want to improve and grow their workplace culture.
 This is going to be a journey.
 Feeling like you’re a part of something big — this vibe, which is hard to capture, is something that we’re now heavily investing in.